rozenmd/form-validation-problem/README.md

 ## Problem definition

 Included in this repository is an [index.html](index.html) file that contains a form.
+Your task is to convert this form into a React application.
 You must ensure all of the following rules are met before the form is posted to the (in this case imaginary) server:

 * `Email` must be a valid email address.
 * `Password` must be longer than 8 characters.